Creating Your Product Page

 Your app’s name plays a critical role in how users discover it on the App Store.
 Choose a simple, memorable name that is easy to spell and hints at what your app does.
-Be distinctive — avoid names that use generic terms or are substantially similar to existing app names.
+Be distinctive.
+Avoid names that use generic terms or are too similar to existing app names.
 An app name can be up to 30 characters long.

-An app preview demonstrates the features, functionality, and UI of your app in a short video that users can watch directly on the App Store.
-Previews are between 15 and 30 seconds long and use footage captured on the device to show the experience of using your app.
+An app preview demonstrates the features, functionality, and UI of your app in a short video that users watch directly on the App Store.
+Previews can be up to 30 seconds long and use footage captured on the device to show the experience of using your app.
 You can feature up to three app previews on your App Store and Mac App Store product pages, and localize them for all available App Store languages.

-Keywords are limited to 100 characters total, with words separated by commas and no spaces.
+Keywords are limited to 100 characters total, with terms separated by commas and no spaces.
 (Note that you can use spaces to separate words within keyword phrases.
 For example: Property,House,Real Estate.)
 Maximize the number of words that fit in this character limit by avoiding the following:

-- the names of categories or the word “app”
+- Names of categories or the word “app”